 duration – An optional floating-point number representing the duration of the event in seconds.

+id – An optional number indicating the relative id of this event.

+data – An optional string or object representing additional data associated with this event, with semantics as defined by the owners of the Event Stream scheme identified by schemeIdUri.

-No reply from the Broadcaster Application is expected from this notification, hence the "id" term is omitted.
-The start time of the event on the RMP presentation timeline is when currentTime (as provided in Query RMP MediaTime API, section 9.13.1) is equal to eventTime of the Event.
+The start time of the event on the RMP presentation timeline is when currentTime (as provided in Query RMP Media Time API, section 9.14.1) is equal to eventTime of the Event.